Nondegree and Auditors

 Since AUC is accredited in both the United States and Egypt, students from U.S. universities are usually able to transfer AUC credits to their home institutions, but students are advised to check in advance.

 - Nondegree students must submit the same application credentials as degree-seeking students.

 - Successful applicants must have completed 30 credit hours as indicated in their post-secondary transcripts and must have a satisfactory grade point average (GPA).

 - Applicants coming from non-English-language universities must demonstrate competency that places them in or above RHET 1010: Freshman Writing.
 If applicants do not meet the TOEFL or IELTS scores that placed them in RHET 1010: Freshman Writing, they are required to participate in the Department of English Language Instruction based on their TOEFL or academic IELTS scores.

 Changing from a Nondegree to Degree-Seeking Student

 Upon submitting the application for the undergraduate degree-seeking program, the University may approve a change of status from a nondegree to degree-seeking student according to the availability of places.
 The department of major will consider accepting credit hours for courses taken as a nondegree student.

 All academic regulations applicable to degree-seeking students will apply retroactively with such a change of status.

-Auditors should submit an application form, application fee and two passport-size photos.
+- Auditors should submit an application form, application fee, and one passport-size photo.

-Admissions decisions are made during the first week of classes each semester and are dependent upon space availability and approval of the department chair and the course instructor.
+- Admissions decisions are made during the first week of classes each semester and are dependent upon space availability and approval of the department chair and the course instructor.